EugeneBelford1995/Mishkys-THM-AD-Range/README.md

 Group Policy has to be set as shown in the *.jpg as some Domain Users have to be able to login to the DC for the duct tape solution to work.

 It's a dumb solution, but it's just about the only way to put it on TryHackMe.
 If you want to use a more elegate solution than check out Mishky's AD Range in our other repo.

+The TryHackMe room is here: https://tryhackme.com/r/room/mishkysadrange

+The writeup on how to create a TryHackMe room is here: https://happycamper84.medium.com/creating-a-room-on-tryhackme-4b9f3aefb193